 You have the right to get legal advice.
-If the child protection worker's concerns are very serious, the child protection worker may take your child from your home.
+If the social worker's concerns are very serious, the social worker may take your child from your home.
 Call Legal Aid immediately to find out if you qualify for a free lawyer.

 To find services that can help you, see Who can help.